Frequently Asked Questions

 Why is Vitamin A important for my skin?

-Under the influence of Vitamin A the metabolic activity of skin cells in increased resulting in less dead skin cell build up.
+Under the influence of Vitamin A, the metabolic activity of skin cells is increased, resulting in less dead skin cell buildup.
 Vitamin A is an excellent ingredient to treat dry skin, fine lines and sun damage by refining the skin’s surface.
-It will also increase skin moisture levels and leave the skin smoother, softer and younger looking.
+It will also increase skin moisture levels and leave the skin smoother, softer and younger-looking.
 For more information about Vitamin A.